encukou/fedora-livecd-python3/README.md

 ----- Bad -----
 spam
-spam
 ```

-Names of srpms listed under both sections produce at least one binary RPM that has a runtime
+Names of SRPMs under each section are SRPMs that have at least one python3 (in Good)
-requirement matching ".\*python.\*".
-Packages in the "Good" section also BuildRequire
-".\*python3.\*", while packages in "Bad" section don't.
-(Not a 100 % approach, but works for the most part.)

-Together, "Good" and "Bad" packages are all packages that depend on ".\*python.\*" that
-would end up in a system produced by given kickstart.
+or python2 (bad) binary RPM on desired LiveCD.
+Use `-b` to find out which these binary RPMs are.
+A SRPM can end up in both sections if it has both python2 and python3 dependent binary
+RPMs on LiveCD.